 - The side stand indicator is not there, might be a problem for a few.

-- Brakes are good, but they lack the bite which KTM offers.
+- The brakes are good, but they lack the bite which KTM offers.
 It is a con for mature riders but not for beginners.
 Well, that is a good thing considering it is a beginner-friendly motorcycle and newbies have to learn proper braking before experiencing sharp bite braking.

 - Mirrors are not good enough.
 If you are buying this bike, make sure you replace them with a set of better mirrors to have a better visual of what’s behind you.